 Want some coaching around navigating your Career Track?
 Interested in talking with a Career Coach about your goals and plans?

-- Attend UM Law Day/Law-Related Immersions/One-on-one Consultations with Admissions Officers/other events related to your Career Track as available/applicable.
+- Attend UM Law Day and law-related programs and events related to your Career Track as applicable.

-- Make an appointment on Handshake for “Exploring Options” or “Exploring & Preparing for Graduate/Professional School”
+- Make an appointment on Handshake for “Exploring Options” or “Preparation beyond the Classroom for Med/Health/Law/Grad School”

 - Before Your Appointment: Explore and engage with the tools and links in Explore Your Track; complete the 3,2,1 reflection exercise;